-A Blooming Business: How to Grow your Garden Center
+A Blooming Business: How to Grow Your Garden Center

 You should also think strategically about how you set up displays.
-Use your displays to show people what their gardens could look like by pairing different plants and flowers that would look good together in a yard, patio, or someone’s indoor plant collection.
-Doing this can inspire your customers to buy more than the one thing they came in to get.
+Use your displays to show people what their gardens could look like by pairing different plants and flowers that look good together in a yard, patio, or someone’s indoor plant collection.
+Doing this can inspire your customers to buy more than the one they came in to get.

-NCR Counterpoint’s technology makes it easy to set up and manage loyalty programs that will encourage your customers to keep coming back.
-Show your shoppers how much you appreciate them with exclusive deals for loyalty program members like birthday discounts, holiday specials, and member-only sales.
-Aside from loyalty programs, encourage your staff to strike up conversations and build personal relationships with your customers.
-They should be well versed in your inventory so that they can answer questions and guide shoppers in the right direction.
-An educated staff is especially important for building relationships with newcomers who will have a lot of questions about your products and how to grow them.
-A staff that’s friendly and helpful will pull in more sales and encourage repeat business, promoting long-term growth.
+NCR Counterpoint’s point-of-sale technology makes it easy to set up and manage their built-in loyalty program that will encourage your customers to keep coming back.
+Show your shoppers how much you appreciate them with exclusive deals for loyalty program members, like birthday discounts, holiday specials, and member-only sales.
+Aside from loyalty programs, encourage your staff to create conversations and build personal relationships with your customers.
+They should be well-versed in your inventory to answer questions and guide shoppers in the right direction.
+An educated staff is essential for building relationships with newcomers who will have many questions about your products and how to grow them.
+A friendly and helpful team will pull in more sales and encourage repeat business, promoting long-term growth.

-Cater to your customers
+Cater to Your Customers

-One of the best ways to maintain a loyal customer base is to cater your inventory to their needs.
-As we’ve already mentioned, there are a lot of people new to gardening.
-You can serve this group by having plenty of easy-to-grow plants so that newbies can get their feet wet and build the confidence to move up to harder-to-grow varieties.
-Additionally, you need to be aware of how your products are selling so you can have enough of your top sellers in stock.
-One of the reasons we like NCR Counterpoints for a garden retailer is that the technology has a robust inventory management system with features like automated restocking notifications and reporting capabilities.
-When you know what’s selling fast, you can ensure that you place your orders in time.
 Take time to review your reports so that you can make more informed purchasing decisions.
-For example, if a certain flower is a best seller, see if you can order it in other colors or find similar plants.
-Building your inventory is another time when it’s so important for you to have strong relationships with your clients.
+For example, if a particular flower is a best seller, see if you can order it in other colors or find similar plants.
+Building your inventory is another time when you must have strong relationships with your clients.
 Take the time to talk to people and learn what they’re interested in buying and what they want more of.